faran-ataei/quote-app/quote-project/src/__test__/01-RandomQuote/Readme.md

 You should render component and write this test code:

-1. The author part of the data should include the author's name
+1. The author part of the data should include the author's name.
+(10 point)

-2. The data citation field must contain the text of the citation
+2. The data citation field must contain the text of the citation.
+(10 point)

+3. Fetch data and check quote is showing in page.
+(10 point)